KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 4. Enter the corresponding **target-language term**.
 5. Click **OK** to save the new term.

-The new glossary term is added to the term base and will be available for term recognition and consistency checks during translation.
+The new term is added to the term base and will be available for term recognition and consistency checks during translation.

 ### Notes